snowyPigeon/wee_little_practice_scripts/README.md

 You can find the documentation for OpenWeather's Current State API [here](https://openweathermap.org/current).

+I created this for a Major League Hacking challenge around 2020/1.

 ### To make this work:
 Create an account with OpenWeather, and enter your API key where it is indicated to do so in the JavaScript file.